 Instead of having a permanent physical office (though some may choose to have a small HQ for employees to use if they need it), these businesses will often have a virtual one.
 Many will also opt to give their employees access to on-demand workspace (see above).

 A rent-free period is precisely what it says on the tin: a period where the occupier does not pay rent.
 While this usually commences at the beginning of a contract, tenants may come across rent-free periods at other points during the term.
 Landlords typically offer rent-free periods as an incentive for a prospective occupier to enter into the lease or a licence.

-A serviced office is a workspace that’s set up and ready to go from the day you move in.
+A serviced office is a workspace that’s set up and ready to go from the day you move in—as seen in Leeds, London and Birmingham.
 In the new world of work, serviced offices are popular choices, as they offer convenience and flexibility to businesses of all sizes.